AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

   - Author issues
   - Visitor issues

-- In orer to better control the flow of User Stories each was assigned to one of 6 separete milestones with variouse deadlines:
+- In order to better control the flow of User Stories each was assigned to one of 6 separate milestones with various deadlines:

   - Milestone 1: Project Setup & Authentication (Week 1-2)
   - Milestone 2: Blog structure and MVP features (Week 3-4)